www.corpun.com

 Play the game! keep the flame

-However, this latest (2022) version of the Code of Conduct no longer makes any mention of caning on the hand.
-Two hours' detention is now the only punishment laid down for latecoming.
+However, the latest version of the Code of Conduct no longer makes any mention of caning on the hand.
+Detention is now the only punishment laid down for latecoming.
 Otherwise, the document continues to list some two dozen offences for which a boy "will be subjected to caning on the buttock".

 In the most serious cases, this disciplinary ceremony is performed in front of the whole school.
 "Students involved in fights or causing hurt will be caned on first offence", with public caning plus suspension for subsequent such offences.
 A public caning is automatic in a case where the police are involved.